Sicari1/SeongJin-Kim/README.md

   → Developed an anomaly detection model for refrigerator quality inspection using multivariate time-series sensor data, integrating domain-knowledge filtering and SSL.
 - **ICAIF'23 2nd Author**
   → *"LLMs Analyzing the Analysts: Do BERT and GPT Extract More Value from Financial Analyst Reports?"*
-  → Focused on financial NLP using LLMs (data collection, preprocessing, and experiments)
+  → Led data collection, preprocessing, and LLM-based experiments for financial NLP tasks
 - **Healthcare Cost Prediction** (UNIST FE Lab)
   → Built predictive models based on health records and insurance claims